Shuib Abdullah

 Step 2: Await Verification

-• After submitting the form, the MemberStack team will manually verify your email address.
+- After submitting the information, the Memberstack team will manually verify your email address.
 This manual process ensures extra security but might take up to 24 hours to complete.

 Step 3: Test and Troubleshoot

-• Once your email has been verified, the next step is to test the system to ensure it's working correctly.
-This involves sending out test emails, clicking through to verify, and making sure the user journey is as smooth as possible.
+- Once your email has been verified, the next step is to test the system to ensure it's working correctly.
+This involves sending out test emails, clicking through to verify from the test email, and making sure the user journey is as smooth as possible.
 Troubleshooting at this stage can save you a lot of hassle down the line.

-For a more comprehensive guide on this setup, you can check out the full article here.
+For a more comprehensive guide on this setup, you can check out the full article here that the video you looked at above was within.Clonables: How They Work

 Utilizing Cloneable Email Verification Modals & Buttons in Webflow

 Memberstack offers a selection of cloneable email verification modals and buttons designed to be easily integrated into your Webflow project.
-These cloneables are built to be user-friendly and are easily customizable to match your site's design and functionality needs.
+These cloneables are built to be user-friendly and are easily customizable to match the design and function needs of your site.

 Examples of Free Cloneables:

-• These are straightforward buttons that trigger the email verification process when clicked.
+- These are straightforward buttons that trigger the email verification process when clicked.
 The design is clean and simple, providing a user-friendly experience.
-You can clone this component and add it to various parts of your website where you want to offer email verification.
+You can clone this component and add it to various parts of your website wherever you want to offer email verification.

-• This is a modal that pops up to prompt the user to verify their email address.
-The design is eye-catching but not intrusive, thereby providing a smooth user experience.
-The popup can be activated when a user performs specific actions, like attempting to access a members-only page without verifying their email.
+- This is a modal that pops up to prompt the user to verify their email address.
+The design is eye-catching but not intrusive, providing a smooth user experience.
+The popup can be activated only when a user performs specific actions, like attempting to access a members-only page without verifying their email.

 How to Use These Cloneables: